oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 2. In **app.py**, go to where it says **# get request params** and in the json for **query_params** change the **redirect_uri** from `http://localhost:5000/authorization-code/callback` to `http://localhost:3000/authorization-code/callback`.

 3. Log in as an administrator to your Okta developer account.
-Your log in URL for this will be your Organization URL, with a tweak to show you're logging in as the administrator.
+Your login URL for this will be your Organization URL, with a tweak to show you're logging in as the administrator.
 The URL takes the form of `https://dev-assignednumber-admin.okta.com`.

 4. From the left panel, choose **Applications**.